Recipe for Nutella Stuffed Aebleskiver and overview of our visit to the Smithsonian National Zoological Park in Washington, D.C.

 - Beat the egg whites until medium peaks form.

-- Whisk the buttermilk, 1/4 cup butter, and vanilla extract into the egg yolks until smooth.
+- Whisk the buttermilk, butter, and vanilla extract into the egg yolks until smooth.

 - In a large bowl, mix together flour, sugar, baking powder, and salt.
 Stir in the egg yolk mixture until just combined.
 Gently fold in the beaten egg whites just until no white streaks remain.

 - Place the aebleskiver pan over medium-low heat.
-Stir together the 1 tablespoon butter and vegetable oil.
-Use a pastry brush to grease each hole.
+Use a pastry brush to grease each hole with oil.
 If desired, place the nutella in a piping bag or ziploc bag with the corner snipped off.

 - Once heated, quickly fill each hole barely halfway with the batter.
 Pipe or spoon about 1 teaspoon of nutella into the center of each aebleskiver.
 Cover with more batter, until each hole is almost filled.